3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: 3DGS Components and Improvements

-Unlike submaps divided by spatial regions, Gaussian primitives can be categorized into different generations along with their densification process, allowing for the application of different regularization strategies to each generation, which is an effective strategy to regulate the fluidity of different generations~\cite{chen2023gaussianeditor}.
-Categorizing the initial points into those on smooth surfaces and independent points is also a feasible strategy.
-By designing distinct initialization and densification strategies for each category, it can achieve better geometric representation~\cite{li2024geogaussian}.
-Additionally, some works aim to design keyframes (or windows) selection strategies based on inter-frame covisibility or geometric overlap ratio in temporal data and use them for reconstructions~\cite{li2024sgs, sun2024high, yan2023gs, matsuki2023gaussian, keetha2023splatam, shaw2023swags}.
+\textbf{Block Optimization Strategy:} This strategy is often used in large-scale scene reconstruction to improve efficiency and alleviate catastrophic forgetting~\cite{yugay2023gaussian, lei2024gaussnav, jiang20243dgs}.
+However, such paradigms are often influenced by block partitioning and training data selection. {Consequently, several studies have proposed designing Primitives and Data Division strategies to mitigate workload imbalances caused by numerous empty blocks, while enhancing detail reconstruction capabilities~\cite{liu2025citygaussian}.
+To improve efficiency, introducing Level of Detail and hierarchical reconstruction prove effective, especially in large-scale scene processing~\cite{liu2025citygaussian,kerbl2024hierarchical}.} It can also achieve reconstruction by partitioning the scene into static backgrounds and dynamic objects~\cite{zhou2023drivinggaussian, yan2024street, zhou2024hugs, liang2023gaufre}.
+Additionally, this approach is applied in AIGC and Semantic Understanding, where refining submap reconstruction quality enhances overall performance~\cite{di2024hyper, qin2023langsplat}.
+Unlike submaps divided by spatial regions, Gaussians can be categorized into different generations during their densification process, allowing for the application of distinct regularization strategies to each generation, effectively regulating their fluidity~\cite{chen2023gaussianeditor}.
+Categorizing Gaussians into those on smooth surfaces and independent points is also feasible for geometric representation.
+By designing distinct initialization and densification strategies, better representation can be achieved~\cite{li2024geogaussian}.
+Additionally, some works design keyframe (or window) selection strategies based on inter-frame covisibility or geometric overlap ratio in temporal data for reconstructions~\cite{li2024sgs, sun2024high, yan2023gs, matsuki2023gaussian, keetha2023splatam, shaw2023swags}.

-\textbf{Robust Optimization Strategy:} Introducing noise perturbations during training is a common method to enhance the robustness of the training process~\cite{yang2023deformable, tang2024lgm, yang2024gaussianobject}.
-Such perturbations can target camera poses, timestep, and images, and can be regarded as a form of data augmentation to prevent overfitting.
-Additionally, some training strategies aim to mitigate overfitting and catastrophic forgetting by avoiding continuous training from a single viewpoint~\cite{yugay2023gaussian, ha2024rgbd}.
+\textbf{Robust Optimization Strategy:} Introducing noise perturbations is a common method to enhance the robustness of training~\cite{yang2023deformable, tang2024lgm, yang2024gaussianobject,bao2024distractor}.
+Such perturbations can target camera poses, timesteps, and images, and can be regarded as a form of data augmentation to prevent overfitting.
+Additionally, some strategies mitigate catastrophic forgetting by avoiding continuous training from a single viewpoint~\cite{yugay2023gaussian, ha2024rgbd}.

-\textbf{Distillation-based Strategy:} To compress model parameters, some distillation strategies use the original 3DGS as the teacher model and low-dimensional SH 3DGS as the student model.
-By introducing more pseudo views, they aim to improve the representational performance of the low-dimensional SH~\cite{fan2023lightgaussian}.
+\textbf{Distillation-based Strategy:} To compress model parameters, some distillation strategies use the original 3DGS as the teacher model and a low-dimensional SH 3DGS as the student model, introducing more pseudo views to enhance the performance of the low-dimensional SH~\cite{fan2023lightgaussian}.